 A graduate program focused on public leadership, community/labor organizing, and social economy

-- Local public leadership - in the fields of public policy and local government administration.
+- Local Public Leadership - in the fields of public policy and local government administration.

-- Social economy innovations - such as worker-owned cooperatives and community land trusts, focusing on creative strategies for achieving economic growth with social equity.
+- Social economy Innovations - such as worker-owned cooperatives and community land trusts, focusing on creative strategies for achieving economic growth with social equity.

 - The Cathy Shipley Best and Brightest Internship Program.
-This program features funded professional internships with local government jurisdictions in small and rural jurisdictions across Colorado, available ony to Masters students in qualified programs like New Directions.
+This program features funded professional internships with local government jurisdictions in small and rural jurisdictions across Colorado, available only to Masters students in qualified programs like New Directions.
 These internships place masters students in positions such as assistant town manager or town sustainability officer, and offer a salary and benefits package of approximately $42,000 a year.

 - Community/Labor Leaders Scholarship Program.
 Partnerships with Denver-area community-based organizations and labor unions allow select students to obtain Community/Labor Leaders Scholarships, which provide students with financial support to develop a program of study around the real-world needs of a specific community partner.

 - Alumni Network.
 The Center for New Directions has a long record of educating masters students who have moved on to leadership positions across Colorado, serving as elected government leaders, town managers, university officials, non-profit directors, and public policy researchers and advocates across the state.
 This alumni network is a resource that has proven beneficial to many of our graduates seeking opportunities both during and after graduate school.